iterorganization/Fusion-Conventions/docs/Geometry_Descriptions_for_Fusion_Conventions.md

 geometry information without parsing all variables attached to the _geometry_container_, especially when the actual geometry contains curvature as in the case of circles and annuli.

-Note that only a limited collection of geometry shapes can be described using this attribute.

 **Extra requirements:**